gardener/etcd-backup-restore/docs/development/local_setup.md

 ## Build

-Currently there are no binary builds available, but it is fairly simple to build it by following the steps mentioned below.
+Currently, there are no binary builds available, but it is fairly simple to build it by following the steps mentioned below.

 * First, you need to create a target folder structure before cloning and building `etcdbrctl`.